Rødøy Municipality: Coat of arms

 The coat of arms was granted on 12 February 1988.
 The official blazon is "Argent, a lion couchant gules" (I sølv en liggende rød løve).
 This means the arms have a field (background) that has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is red-colored lion that is laying down with its head up and its tail dangling down.
 The arms are somewhat canting because the municipal name means "Red Island", so the color red was chosen for the lion.
 The most striking formation on the island is a large, rocky mountain, which has a striking resemblance to a lion.
 The mountain's name is Rødøyløva, meaning "the Lion of Red Island", which is why this was chosen for the municipal arms.
 The silver background symbolizes the sea.
 The arms were designed by Olga Grimsmo Nilsen, former teacher in a local school.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Rødøy.
+The Church of Norway has two parishes (sokn) within Rødøy Municipality.
 It is part of the Nord-Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

-The eastern part of Rødøy is located on the mainland, just east of the Saltfjellet mountain range.
+The eastern part of Rødøy Municipality is located on the mainland, just west of the Saltfjellet mountain range.
 The rest of the municipality consists of islands to the west including Gjerdøya, Storselsøya, Myken, Nesøya, Rangsundøya, Renga, and Rødøya.
 The westernmost part of the municipality is the Myken islands in the Vestfjorden, where the Myken Lighthouse is located.

 The Tjongsfjorden is located in the northern part of the mainland of Rødøy, just north of the mountain Blokktinden.
 The Melfjorden is located in the southern part of the mainland, flowing out of the Saltfjellet–Svartisen National Park.
+The highest point in the municipality is the 1533.62 m tall mountain Steintinden.